CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 You can check a [Credential Registry walkthrough](/docs/02_credential_registry_walkthrough.md).
 Most of what's there should apply for most communities, except some `resource` specific details.

+Tip: to preview JSON responses in browser in a nicely readable way, install an extension for Google Chrome: [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)